mattpt24/custom-wp-theme-template/README.md

+* WP page naming conventions

-SINGLE POST PAGES
+- SINGLE POST PAGES

-single.php                                              -----  Created and used for individual 'post' pages

-single-{custom-post-type-name}.php                      -----  Created and used for individual pages for your custom post types
+single.php                                                  ----  Created and used for individual 'post' pages single-{custom-post-type-name}.php                          ----  Created and used for individual pages for your custom post types

+- PAGES / TEMPLATES

+page-{page-slug}.php                                        ----  Will automatically be assigned to the page of the same name.
+// Template Name: Your Page Name Template                   ----  Add underneath get_header(); of any page php file and select in correspsonding page on WP to display for specific pages

-ARCHIVE (Make sure post type has this initialed)
+- ARCHIVE PAGES (Make sure post type has this initialed)

 archive-{custom-post-type-name}.php                         ----  Created and used for pages that display all of a post type (ie. Projects)

-PAGE TEMPLATES

-// Template Name: Your Page Name Template               ----  Add underneath get_header(); of any page php file and select in correspsonding page on WP to display for specific pages